 - An inevitable part of any role that involves witnessing or working with the impacts of other people’s pain

-- Changes the way we see both the work and our world
+- Changes the way we see ourselves, the work and our world

 - Not about personal weakness or a lack of resilience